-I didn’t know if any of it would turn out any good, or just a bunch of bad paintings for the scrap heap.
+I didn’t know if it would turn out worthwhile, or just a stack of sticky panels for the scrap heap.
 I didn’t know if anything would be interesting or worth looking at.

 I didn’t know I would eventually paint ghost towns in Silicon Valley, or haunted springs, or wild beaver sign in a metropolitan city, or the worlds largest homeless camp, or the world’s first ‘plein air selfie’.

 I didn’t know eventually strangers would walk up to me, give me a hug, and say I brought back their fond childhood memories of days gone by in the “Valley of Hearts Delight’.